keyper/keyper-android-sdk-sample/README.md

 Once you checkout the repository, you will have to do a few things in order to test all features of the SDK.

 1) Create and login with your own keyper test user with the `keyper_auth_token.sh` script.
 It will give you an auth token (uuid), which you can then change in the `MainActivity#HOST_APP_TOKEN`.
 You will have to add a new token each time you logout from the app.
-Note that usually you will receive a toke from an Oauth Service or similar.
+Note that usually you will receive a token from an Oauth Service or similar.

 2) (Optional) Add your own gcm_id in `app/build.gradle` if you want to test the push notifications as well.
 If you are not sure how to do this, please consult the [GCM guide](https://developers.google.com/cloud-messaging/gcm).